alemart/antibot-guardian/README.md

 ### Prerequisites

 1. You have access to your web hosting and can upload files.
 2. Your PHP build has [GD Image Library support](https://www.php.net/manual/en/book.image.php).
-Upload and open file *gd_info.php* in order to test it.
+Upload and open file *gd_info.php* in order to test this.
 Remove the file afterwards.
 3. FluxBB 1.5.8 or later.

 ### Basic setup